Seahawks mailbag: Why a franchise tag is more likely than a hometown discount for Frank Clark

 A: Earl Thomas?

-Okay, probably not.
+OK, probably not.

 Thomas is by far the biggest name of the 10 players who ended the regular season on Seattle’s Injured Reserve list (safety Delano Hill was also add to IR after the regular season prior to the playoff game against Dallas).